-The Saw franchise — composed chiefly of a series of horror films — centers around a Poetic Serial Killer dubbed "The Jigsaw Killer" (or just "Jigsaw"), who places people in Death Traps and gives them a chance to escape before death claims them.
+It centers around a Poetic Serial Killer dubbed "The Jigsaw Killer" (or just "Jigsaw"), who places people in Death Traps and gives them a chance to escape before death claims them.
 Jigsaw designs each trap as a violent form of poetic justice by reflecting what Jigsaw sees as the vital flaw of its victim(s).
 To escape these traps — or "games", as Jigsaw calls them — the victims must typically harm either themselves or others in some horrific way to escape their impending (and horrific) death.
-The films' storylines center around the victims' efforts to escape their traps, Jigsaw's life, and his connection to the films' other characters.
+The films' storylines center around the victims' efforts to escape their traps, the attempts by law enforcement to catch Jigsaw, Jigsaw's life, and his connection to the films' other characters.

 These films (especially the first) inspired many imitations, though some argue that Saw itself is a form of imitation of Se7en: both films focus on elaborate, grisly murders carried out by a man trying to send a message to society.
 Whereas Se7en portrays John Doe as vain and interested in showing the world a lesson through murder, Jigsaw focuses on a more "individualized" message with his "games".
 Hell, the concept of a moralistic serial killer playing God to a society he deems morally corrupt didn't even originate with Se7en — and according to Word of God, all of these ideas have always been carried out since the original 2003 short film that preceded the first movie.note

 The series managed to spawn two video game adaptations.
-In addition, the multiplayer horror game Dead by Daylight released in 2018 a DLC based on the series.
-It features Detective Tapp and Amanda Young as playable characters, and includes a map based on the various films' locations.
+In addition, the multiplayer horror game Dead by Daylight released a DLC based on the series in 2018.
+It features David Tapp and Amanda Young as playable characters, and includes a map based on the various films' locations.